 You can make the experience of reading your magazine more immersive by keeping this mantra in mind while you design: “Think in spreads, not pages.”

-In terms of the design, you shouldn’t be afraid of taking content across the central spine of the spread.
+In terms of the design, you shouldn’t be afraid of taking content across the central spine of the magazine spread.
 Most magazines are perfect bound, which means that the pages are glued to the spine.
-Unlike with some forms of binding, this means that content sitting towards the inside edge of the page (the edge closest to the spine) is less likely to be sucked into the binding very much.
+Unlike with some forms of binding, this means that content sitting towards the inside edge of the page (the edge closest to the spine) is less likely to be sucked into the binding.
 It’s not wise to place small-scale content like image captions or article text very close to the inside edge, but there’s no problem with placing larger content like headers and images across the inside edges of the spread.

 This simple magazine template uses this technique to create beautiful spreads that extend titles and photos across both pages.